SMAC-Group/ptds2018_website/content/tutorials/style.md

 ### Comments

 * Comment your code.
 Always.
-Your collaborators and future-you will be very greatful.
-Comments starts by `#` followed by space and actuall comment.
+Your collaborators and future-you will be very grateful.
+Comments starts by `#` followed by space and actual comment.

     ```{toml}
     # This is a comment.
     ```

 * Comments should explain the why, not the what.
-Comments should not replicate the code by a plain languge, but rather explain the overall intention of the command.
+Comments should not replicate the code by a plain langue, but rather explain the overall intention of the command.

     ```{toml}
     # Good